Maps represent a reality 'approximation'. Consider Waze, the Weather Radar map, or basketball curriculum. What you see is not always what you get.

 And in basketball, we have a thousand maps - practice, film study, offense, defense, conversion.
 Other maps exist, too, maps of coaches and maps of players.

 The Washington Redskins won three Super Bowls with what many viewed as extreme complexity.
-Bill Belichick didn't see it that way
+Bill Belichick didn't see it that way.

-1) Run the core actions from different formations
+Basketball coaches do the same:1) Run the core actions from different formations

 Variations on pick-and-roll them.